-I was the first born grandchild of Russian and Lithuanian immigrants who had survived revolution, Nazism and the depression.
+I was the first born grandchild of Russian and Lithuanian immigrants who had survived revolution and anti-Semitism.
 Growing in Detroit, Michigan, the daughter of two leftist intellectuals, I heard constantly about the woes of the world beyond the confines of our comfortable home full of books, music and art.

 By the time I was out of my red diaper, I knew the difference between state capitalism and socialism, and how it felt to be an outsider.
 Playing in the local sandbox, the children of parents who had been gossiping about our presence in the neighborhood put sand down my shirt.
 I sat there in shock as they jeered at me, “Your Mommy is a Commie!”
 Several years later when Dad told me about the civil rights movement, I donated my allowance to the NAACP.

 A series of assaults on me in my early teens led me to a burning desire to learn self-defense.
 I am not alone in this.
 An estimated one-third of all women on the planet have been raped, groped assaulted – verbally, physically or spiritually.